ezeoleaf/awesome-golang-repositories/README.md

 [bpembed](https://github.com/waldirborbajr/bpembed): B+ Embed it is a library to read a file and return the content
 [jwt-poc](https://github.com/Gustibimo/jwt-poc): Code repository for implement json web token - Security awareness ep.2
 [checksumo](https://github.com/dawidd6/checksumo): :file_folder: A simple application for verifying specified file against given hash, written in Go with GTK+3 graphical interface
 [zqc-server-demo](https://github.com/jaggerwang/zqc-server-demo): Lite version of zaiqiuchang api server, which developed by go and deploy using docker.
 It also can be used as a starter kit for developing api server.
+[MyExtApp](https://github.com/KingAkeem/MyExtApp): This is just a random app that I'm making using ExtJS framework for practic.
+It's not intended to be used commercially or any other purpose for that matter.